Inbibo/adonisfx_docs/docs/maya/skin_merge.md

     - If you wish to remove a single element from the list, select it in the Skin Merge UI and press the Remove Selected button.
     - You may also clear any list fully by pressing the respective Clear button.

-4. Set a custom name to the deformer and specify the initialisation time.
+4. Set a custom name to the deformer and specify the initialization time.

 5. Press the *Create* button and a message box will notify you that AdnSkinMerge has been created properly.
 The final mesh will follow the animation mesh inputs by default.